SRCF/docs/content/reference/timeout/more-info.md

 ### The whiteboard and presentations

-To share a presentation, you may opt to share your screen directly or use BBB\'s native presentation integration.
-You can upload a presentation to BBB in either `.pptx` or `.pdf` format and it will be displayed on all the participants\' screens.
+To share a presentation, you may opt to share your screen directly or use BBB's native presentation integration.
+You can upload a presentation to BBB in either `.pptx` or `.pdf` format and it will be displayed on all the participants' screens.
 You may annotate this presentation or allow multi-user editing.
 At the end of the session, users can choose to download the presentation (this can be disabled by the presenter).